skip to main content

 Before you start

-• Tell your doctor if you have kidney or liver problems, or if you have ever had Hepatitis B or C.
+• Tell your doctor if you have kidney problems, or if you have ever had hepatitis B or C.

 • Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.